shanemc92/back-stop/README.md

 - Hosting this file anywhere means whoever controls that origin controls the code that touches your plaintext.
 Verify the hash of a hosted copy against your local one before entering real codes.

-## QR encoder

-Written for this tool rather than pulled in, since the CSP forbids remote scripts.
-Byte mode, error level M, versions 1 to 40.
-ECC block structure and alignment centres are the ISO/IEC 18004 tables.

-Verified against [segno](https://github.com/heuer/segno): all 40 versions match module for module on payloads that fill the symbol exactly.
-Output decodes with zbar across 52 payloads of varying length.
-Where padding differs from segno, segno appends a spurious zero codeword when the bit stream is already byte-aligned after the terminator; it sits past the terminator and decoders ignore it.

 ## Licence